-Due to the past hot, dry summers, the area is experiencing an increase in pest activity such as bark and engraver beetles.
-Stressed trees are more likely to be targeted by insects.
-Below are tips from local entomologist, Erika Eidson with the Idaho Department of Lands, to keep your trees healthy to prevent tree loss and the spread of these harmful insects.
+Due to the past hot, dry summers, the area is experiencing an increase in pest activity such as native bark beetles.
+Bark beetles are about the size of a grain of rice, and kill trees relatively quickly by feeding in the conductive tissue just beneath the bark.
+Stressed trees are more likely to be targeted by these insects.
+Below are tips from local entomologist, Erika Eidson with the Idaho Department of Lands, to prevent bark beetle attacks.

 Attached is a fact sheet with more information.
-Since each beetle has a different life cycle and treatment, it is important to know what you are dealing with if a pest has been confirmed.
+Since there are many different species of bark beetles, and each one has a different lifecycle and treatment, it is important to identify which species may be present in your trees if you are experiencing problems.
 As mentioned, keeping trees healthy to begin with is the best option for pest prevention.